misaraty/scripts/XLRF/README.md

 ## XLRF_v1.1

-* Compared with `v1.0`, model interpretability is computed using MATLAB’s built-in importance measures:
+* Compared with `v1.0`, model interpretability is computed using MATLAB's built-in importance measures:
   `predictorImportance` for GBDT models, and `OOBPermutedPredictorDeltaError` for random forests by enabling
   `OOBPrediction` and `OOBPredictorImportance`.